fils/grow/docs/about.md

 seems wonderful in the "logic" space but a pain in the ass in the user space where my clients now need to be 303 aware for loading resources in notebooks etc.   I choose to make one camp happy over another since it seemed unlikely either could be equally happy.

 Q: What if my Digital Object is only one file?
-There is no associated metada (.jsonld) or my file is a .jsonld?
+There is no associated metadata (.jsonld) or my file is a .jsonld?

 A: Then your file is resolved directly as either file.EXT or file.
 If it is not file.jsonld, it would be sent directly as